mhx/dwarfs/doc/dwarfsextract.md

     case the default is to extract the files to the current directory, or to write the archive data to stdout.

+  * `-f`, `--format=`*format*:
+    The archive format to produce.
+If this is left empty or unspecified, files will be extracted to the output directory (or the current directory if no output directory is specified).
+For a full list of supported formats, see libarchive-formats(5).

   * `-n`, `--num-workers=`*value*:
-    Number of worker threads used for building the filesystem.
-This defaults to the number of processors available on your system.
-Use this option if you want to limit the resources used by `mkdwarfs`.
+    Number of worker threads used for extracting the filesystem.

   * `-s`, `--cache-size=`*value*:
     Size of the block cache, in bytes.
 You can append suffixes (`k`, `m`, `g`)